redneckz-data-science-lab/GettingAndCleaningData_CourseProject/README.md

 5. uci_har_read.R: Module resposible for 4.1 to 4.4 steps.
 6. load_libraries.R: Utility module used for loading required libraries.
 7. uci_har_tidy_dataset.txt: Resulting data set (see 4.6)

+## How to run

+Just run run_analysis.R script.
+It takes care about all things such as:

+1. Installation and loading of required packages/modules.
+2. Loading and preparing UCI HAR Dataset.
+3. Data transformations.
+4. Writing tidy dataset to uci_har_tidy_dataset.txt.